facephi/sdk-mobile-documentation/docs/flutter/Phingers_Component.md

 -   Permissions management.

--   Assists in the processes of capturing the front and back of the document.
+-   Assists in the processes of capturing thex front and back of the document.

 -   Extraction of the information contained in the document.